KaliedaRik/Scrawl-canvas/README.txt

 		- changelog.txt
 		- README.txt (this file)

-scrawl.js is also available for forking from GitHub: https://github.com/KaliedaRik/Scrawl-canvas
+scrawl-canvas is also available for forking from GitHub: https://github.com/KaliedaRik/Scrawl-canvas

 There's discussion pages for Scrawl.js on the GitHub website.
 Please post all questions, suggestions and critiques of Scrawl.js to those pages: https://github.com/KaliedaRik/Scrawl-canvas/pulls

+(I no longer update the version of scrawl on SourceForge - too much work)

 If I don't answer, nudge me by email: rik.roots@gmail.com

 C. VERSIONS
 ------------------------------------------------------------------------------------
+Version 4.1.0 uploaded 25 January 2015
+	- added timeline functionality
-VERSION 4.0.0 uploaded 7 January 2015
+	- numerous small bugfixes following release of version 4 VERSION 4.0.0 uploaded 7 January 2015
 	- major overhaul of library
+	- major new functionality including:
+		- ability to position anything using % strings
+		- tweens now accept numeric strings of percent and other units
+		- new filters
+	- this version breaks functionality of previous versions in many different ways
+		- complete rethink of scrawl nomenclature and object attributes

 Version 3.1.7 uploaded 5 August 2014
 	- all sourcefiles linted and beautified
 Version 3.1.6 uploaded 3 August 2014
-	- (released in error - lerarning to use github via command line) Version 3.1.5 uploaded 30 July 2014
+	- (released in error - learning to use github via command line) Version 3.1.5 uploaded 30 July 2014
 	- bugfixes for element positioning within a scrawl stack
 	- added ability to order animations